olileach/cloudstack-puppet/README.md

 # Cloudstack 4.0.1 deploy

 This project enables a running cloudstack instance 3.x and above to deploy Cloudstack 4.0.1 instances.
-This could to demo Cloudstack 4.0.1 or used for testing purposes, by easily spinning up Cloudstack 4.0.1 instances.
-It could also be used to provision private clouds.
+This could be to demo Cloudstack 4.0.1 or used for testing purposes, by easily spinning up Cloudstack 4.0.1 instances.
+It could also be used to provision private clouds using Cloudstack.

 ## How to use this project